nCine/nCine-site/web-tests.md

 - Pressing the left/right arrow keys or D-pad directions, or the left bumper will change the music file
 - Pressing the up/down arrow keys or D-pad directions, or the right bumper will change the sound file
+- Pressing the `Start` on the gamepad will start or stop the stress test for audio sources
 - Use the mouse, the keyboard, the gamepad, or the touch screen to interact with the ImGui interface.
 - Pressing `CTRL + H` on the keyboard will show or hide the ImGui interface
 - Pressing `Escape` on the keyboard will quit the application